-Join Scott Hirsch for an in-depth discussion in this video What's new in Studio One 3?, part of Up and Running with Studio One 3.
+Join Scott Hirsch for an in-depth discussion in this video What's new in Studio One 3?, part of Learning Studio One 3.

 - The jump from Studio One 2 to Studio One 3 was long awaited, and a very big step in the evolution of the Studio One software.
 In my opinion, with the release of Studio One 3 the application is ready to stand right up with some of the big digital audio workstation names, like Logic and Pro Tools.
 And some features in Studio One surpass even those classic DOS.
 In this movie we'll take a brief tour of the most exciting new features, instruments and music making tools.